app-kit/go-apperror/README.md

 ## Tipps

-* Always use the apperror.Error interface in function signatures, not the implementation apperror.AppError.
+* Always use the apperror.Error interface in function signatures, not the implementation apperror.Err.
 This allows you to use different implementations if appropriate.
 * Set errors intended for end users to Public, and check to only show public errors.